tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ![Diagram of the classes involved in expressing Data Quality Needs with Amendments.](bdqffdq_data_quality_needs_amendment.svg)
 *Expressing Data Duality Needs: Amendments.*

 Formally, in the `Data Quality Needs` level, the Framework starts with a `Use Case`, a framing of some use to which data may be put. `Use Cases` are related to the formal description of `Data Quality Needs` through `Policies`. `Data Quality Needs`, such as a `Validation` are related to the `Information Elements` that need to be examined, and to the `Resource Type` that is operated on.  `Methods` such as `ValidationMethod` relate the `Data Quality Needs` to `Specifications` for the evaluation of those needs.
-The 'Data Quality Need` specifies in general terms what properties data must have to have quality, and the related `Specification` provides a formal description of how to evaluate that aspect of quality.
+The `Data Quality Need` specifies in general terms what properties data must have to have quality, and the related `Specification` provides a formal description of how to evaluate that aspect of quality.

 Each of the Tests described in the BDQ standard has a formal specification that includes each of these elements.